vbrown608/jekyll-portfolio/_blog/cropping-gifs.md

 Similar to a flipbook or a reel of film, gifs are comparised of a stack of frames called "layers" that are displayed one by one.
 Gifs have a key difference from a flipbook,though: layers can be partially transparent.
 They can also be smaller than the overall image, called the canvas.
 The metadata for each layer describes where it should be placed on the canvas when it's displayed.

 Building gifs in this way makes it possible to create an animation by gradually stacking partially-transparent layers.
 Each layer overwrites only the part of the image that needs to change, creating the illusion of movement without the need to store the entire image at each frame.
 (1)
+**@todo footnote style**

 Here's a script letter "K" being drawn:

 ![A sample animation shows a script "K" being drawn](/images/script_k.gif)

-This image is comprised of several smaller layers.
+This image is comprised of many small layers.
 At each frame, the next layer is added on top of the existing animation, gradually building up the complete "K".

 ![Small, partially-transparent layers stack on a larger canvas to create an script "K"](/images/script_k_frames.gif)

 Running imagemagick's command line `identify` tool on the image reveals some metadata about each layer:

+**@todo syntax highlighting**
 ```bash
 $ identify -format "%f canvas=%Wx%H size=%wx%h offset=%X%Y %D %Tcs\n" script_k.gif
 script_k.gif canvas=53x54 size=1x1 offset=+0+0 None 8cs